CVidrio/ffa-framework/docs/model-selection.md

 # Model Selection

-Model selection takes place in three steps:

-1. Select a _metric_ for comparing distributions.
-2. Select a probability distribution using the metric chosen in (1).
-3. Incorporate the non-stationary structure to obtain a model for FFA.
+Our framework uses the method of L-moment ratios to choose a suitable probability model for frequency analysis.
+This technique involves comparing the L-moments of the data with the known L-moments of various probability distributions.

-We use the CRAN package [lmom](https://cran.r-project.org/web/packages/lmom/index.html) to compute the sample L-moments.
+The CRAN package [lmom](https://cran.r-project.org/web/packages/lmom/index.html) is used extensively in this portion of the framework.

 ## An Introduction to L-Moments